 At least 50% of shrubs being planted must be from containers sized seven gallons or greater.
 The minimum acceptable plant size is three-gallon container for shrubs.
 All plantings immediately adjacent to the foundation of the house shall be no less than one-half the height of the foundation at time of installation.
 At least one-third (1/3) of the pervious surfaces on all yards shall be beds of shrubs and groundcovers.
 It is encouraged that groundcovers, rather than lawn, be used in areas of deep shade where turf grass will prove difficult to grow.
 In addition to the above plant material, seasonal color plantings and groundcovers are required in un-planted and non-lawn areas.
-Seasonal color and groundcovers are to be planted in sufficient quantity so that no exposed areas of open mulch or pine straw greater than 100 square feet will be permitted.
+Seasonal color and groundcovers are to be planted in sufficient quantity so that no exposed areas of mulch or pine straw are visible at those plants' average mature size.
+In the interim, no areas of open mulch or pine straw greater than 100 square feet will be permitted.